 Reporting systems (such as MIS and CRM systems) start feeding erroneous data back to managers and boards who make incorrect decisions.
 Company regulatory filing and annual reports appear with errors in them.

-Process Control Systems (such as can be found in manufacturing and industrial control systems) start producing erroneous threshold values and incorrect forward targets.
+Process Control Systems (such as can be found in manufacturing and industrial control systems) start producing erroneous threshold values resulting degradation in quality and, in the worst cases, equipment malfunctions.

 Logistics systems start causing shortages of parts to industry and products to consumers resulting in a fall in quality of service in these sectors.

 Waves of unease are appearing through various sectors of the world economy.
 Many companies raise internal alarms about error-prone data and inaccurate internal routines.
-The rate of corruption is initially slow and difficult to detect but becomes more pronounced over time, but the extent of data corruption is not easily verifiable.
+The rate of corruption is slow and difficult to detect but over time more and more data is being corrupted, but the extent is not easily verifiable.
 Meanwhile as normal routine backup procedures have been running, erroneous data within Sybil, and other company systems to which erroneous data has propagated, is progressively corrupting backups.

 News stories start circulating about regular inexplicable costly events taking place in the corporate world.
 Almost daily events like the following examples are being reported.
 These are imaginary but are based on real events caused by erroneous data in corporate modelling, decision support and forecasting systems.
 See footnotes for references.